takigama/docker-borg-backup/README.md

 The idea behind this container is to stop users from being able to modify backups except using the borg command, to achieve this the following occurs:

 * all users get a rbash shell with borg being their only command
-* all users run with a seperate UID - ideally, each server/workstation that backs up to this machine would be a seperate user
+* all users run with a seperate UID - for my purposes, each server/workstation that backs up to this machine would be a seperate user

 ## Usage